 A speech should be informative and inspirational.
 While delivering a speech on Teachers’ Day, do not forget to pay tribute to your favourite teacher.
 You can give examples and innuendos, but do not forget the heart of the speech.
 It is your teachers, who should be the focus of the speech.
 Bear that in mind.

-The speaker should have the flair and be expressive to flaunt his /her emotions in a speech.
+The speaker should have the flair and be expressive to flaunt one’s emotions in a speech.
 The speaker should dedicate the speech to communicate gratitude to the teachers, acknowledge their diligence and applaud them for the role they play in a student’s life.

-After writing your speech, it is now time to practice it before the event.
-Here are a few points that will help you prepare and deliver an impressive yet touching speech on Teachers’ Day.
+After helping your child write the speech, is now time to make him practice it before the event.
+Here are a few points that will help your child prepare and deliver an impressive yet touching speech on Teachers’ Day.

-Your speech should sound just as heartwarming as you have written it.
+The speech should sound just as heartwarming as it is written.
 Voice modulation helps express the emotions the way they are supposed to.
 Practice intonation and modulate your voice to highlight the mark your teachers have made in your life.

-Your rate of speech or the speed of talking is another important factor that will make your break your speech.
-When you express your thoughts about your teachers, make sure you speak at a moderate rate.
-Your rate of speech will also help you remember the speech well and modulate your voice.
+The rate of speech or the speed of talking is another important factor that will add value to the speech.
+So make sure you make your child practise speech at a moderate rate.
+The rate of speech will also help your child remember the speech well and modulate his voice.

 This is another important factor that affects a speech.
 A pleasing pitch will hold the teachers’ attention and make it easier for you to share your message.
-Do make sure you practice your speech in a pitch that sounds pleasing as well as vibrant.
+Do make sure your child’s practices the speech in a pitch that sounds pleasing as well as vibrant.

-Ensure you look your best on the day you are supposed to deliver the speech.
-Since all eyes will be on you, make sure your uniform is clean and ironed, your hair is in place and your shoes are well-polished.
+Ensure your child dresses his best on the day he is supposed to deliver the speech.
+Since all eyes will be on him, his uniform should be clean and ironed, and his hair should be in place and his shoes well-polished.

 A teacher is definitely the most important influence in one’s life.
-If we talk about the wee little ones aged six, seven or eight years of the elementary school, they perceive their teacher as a magician.
+If we talk about the little ones aged six, seven or eight years of the elementary school, they perceive their teacher as a magician.
 On a very important occasion as the Teachers’ Day, students would love to express their gratitude to their teachers.
 Along with elaborate preparations to surprise their teachers, they would also want to impress them with their heartfelt thoughts and feelings.
-Sample teachers day speech can help the little speakers to express themselves in a better manner.
+Take a look at some samples of teachers day speech that can help your child express himself in a better manner.

 Respected teachers and dear friends!

 A very good morning to all of you.
-Today, on the special occasion of Teachers’ Day, we are here to celebrate and pay a hearty tribute to our very dear teachers, who have put untiring efforts to build our nation’s future.
+Today, on the special occasion of Teachers’ Day, we are here to celebrate and pay a hearty tribute to our very dear teachers, who tirelessly work to ensure that they provide the best education to their students, as we are the nation’s future.

 It would not be wrong to say that teachers are equal to our parents.
 They teach us selflessly and treat us as their own children.
 Parents give birth to a child, while teachers shape the personality of that child and they constantly try to help a child evolve into a good human being.
-Hence we should always respect and love them.
+So, as students, we should always respect and love them.
 Teachers are the source of inspiration.
-They motivate us, nourish our young minds with knowledge, give us the strength and prepare us to face the obstacles or challenges in life.
+They motivate us, nourish our young minds with knowledge, give us the strength and prepare us to face the obstacles in life.

 Teachers are, therefore, a blessing for us in many ways.
 Let’s pledge today to always respect our teachers, obey them and follow their advice to be worthy citizens.
 On this day, I want to thank all my teachers for guiding me whenever I needed you.